Introduction - How we use your personal information

 - Ensuring that we can contact you if there are changes to our terms and conditions or important notices, like this Privacy Notice, to make you aware of.

 Where it is necessary to comply with our legal or regulatory obligations.
-This includes:

 - Onboarding and maintaining you as a client and ensuring that we understand how you generated your wealth;